CJLove/x16-LodeRunner/Issues.md

 # Known Issues
-- game playability
 - tuning of guard movement per tick
-- occasionally able to dig the brick below a ladder
 - occasionally able to run over a hole that is about to be filled
-- Handle case of guard being too close to runner when digging

 # Rough plans
 - Longer term: consider incorporating tilesets and concepts from LodeRunner Mad Monks Revenge